Practitioner Doctorate in Sustainability PhD/ EngD

-The University of Surrey has been leading the way in environmental and sustainability research for over 25 years.
-The diversity of Surrey’s interests in environment and sustainability research, and the breadth of our staff’s expertise, means that we can support PhD/EngD studies ranging across a full spectrum of sustainability research including pure social science approaches, natural sciences and engineering.
-The majority of our research in these areas adopts multidisciplinary approaches which we have pioneered for many years.
+The University of Surrey has been leading the way in environment and sustainability research for more than 30 years.
+The diversity of Surrey’s interests in this area of research, and the breadth of our staff’s expertise, means we can support PhD/EngD studies ranging across a full spectrum of sustainability research, including pure social science approaches, natural sciences and engineering.
+The majority of our research in these areas adopts multidisciplinary approaches, which we’ve pioneered for many years.

-Our PhD/EngD in Sustainability allows you to pursue research studies at doctoral level while gaining invaluable research experience in a prestigious organisation external to the University, enabling you to apply your knowledge to real life sustainability issues.
-You will have the unique opportunity to further your research knowledge in the academic field of sustainability and apply this to an external partner organisation.
+Our Practitioner Doctorate in Sustainability PhD/EngD allows you to pursue research studies at doctoral level while gaining invaluable research experience in a prestigious organisation external to the University, enabling you to apply your knowledge to real-life sustainability issues.
+You’ll have the unique opportunity to further your research knowledge in the academic field of sustainability and apply this to an external partner organisation.

 This programme is aimed at high-achieving researchers and graduates whose vision is to become a sustainability leader in industry.
 You’ll receive in-depth industry experience with a bespoke taught programme of advanced technical and specialised business modules.